- Unallocated treasury funds

 Do not reclaim unallocated treasury funds in the future

 Again, there are a few ways to do this with details that should be settled on.

 Burn them all

-The only way to be sure that unallocated treasury funds are not used in the future is to create them and burn them.
+The only way to be sure unallocated treasury funds are not used in the future is to create them and burn them.
 Dash would have to create and burn all past unallocated treasury funds and implement a protocol change to create and burn unallocated treasury funds every cycle in the future.

 Change nothing and keep options open

 We can keep the status quo of not creating or using or burning or doing anything with unallocated treasury funds.
 There are 2 arguments in favor of this